-We are excited to see so many of you join our spring FMEP courses.
+We are excited to see so many of you join our fall FMEP courses.
 Several of you have requested we continue to post more practice SAMPs, so here you go!

 Just a reminder… pay attention to the questions.
 Here are our general tips one more time: